 Set Apart for the SacredMysteries

-The priesthood is first and foremost a call from the Lord.
+Holy Orders is first and foremost a call from the Lord.
 It is a gift which can never be earned and which a man is never entitled to.
-As with the Apostles, the men whom God calls to the priesthood are not always those most esteemed by the world.
-Though he can use the skills and qualifications of his priests for his purposes, these are not the reasons why particular men are called.
+As with the Apostles, the men whom God calls to Holy Orders are not always those most esteemed by the world.
+Though he can use the skills and qualifications of the ordained for his purposes, these are not the reasons why particular men are called.
 The Lord calls whom he calls for reasons unknown to us, and he provides them abundant graces so that they may follow him faithfully.

 Q: What does a Priest do all day?